NotesHubApp/git-essentials/CONTRIBUTING.md

 * `npm run test:browser` - runs tests in browser of your choice
 * `npm run test:browsers` - runs tests in a browser environments (headless mode)
 * `npm run gen-doc` - generates the documentation from TypeScript source code and places the output into **docs** folder
-* `npm run gen-fs-fixture` - generates a json file which represents file system fixture for unit tests requiring file system access; you need to pass folderpath as nameless parameter to the command, for example: *npm run gen-fs-fixture folder/path/to/repo*
+* `npm run gen-fs-fixture` - generates a JSON file which represents file system fixture for unit tests requiring file system access; you need to pass folder path as nameless parameter to the command, for example: *npm run gen-fs-fixture folder/path/to/repo*
 * `npm run gen-http-fixture` - generates a pair request/response which represents http fixture for unit tests requiring network conectivity; when you run a unit test which does not have coresponding http fixture it will throw an error with the npm command to run to generate a fixuture so you don't have to come up with all parameters by yourself

 ## Documentation